TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

         snappy-sql> create table if not exists default.t1(id int) row format delimited fields terminated by ',';
         snappy-sql> insert into default.t1 select id, concat(id) from range(100);

-!!!
-Note
-	If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error:
+If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error in SnappyData:

 ```
 No Datastore found in the Distributed System for 'execution on remote node null'.
 ```
+!!!
+Note
+	You must configure the configuration files **hive-site.xml** and **core-site.xml** as per your requirements.

 If you have connected to Hive and Hadoop and in case the configuration files get removed or deleted, errors or exceptions will not be shown.
-However, you cannot perform any DDL and DML statements in Hive.
+Therefore, you cannot perform any DDL and DML operations in Hive.

 For more details, refer the following links: